andredms/andredms.github.io/_posts/2024-05-22-htb-ctf-2024-blueprint-heist.md

 ![image](../images/htb-ctf-2024/admin-jwt.png)
 *Admin JWT creation*

-Success!
-We should now be able to authenticate to the routes in `app/routes/internal.ejs`.
+Admin token in hand, we should now be able to authenticate to the routes in `app/routes/internal.ejs`.

 ## Server-Side Request Forgery (SSRF)